-The Company has advanced its growth strategy with the acquisition of Marketing Impact in April 2022.
-This Acquisition (as described under "Acquisitions" in this MD&A) is the first completed by Decisive since 2019.
-Thus, it is an important milestone in executing on Decisive's buy, build, and hold business model.
-A key aspect of Decisive's business model is diversification, and this acquisition provides Decisive with further product, industry, and geographic diversity.
-Marketing Impact designs and produces niche products to service a wide range of top tier customers that are in non-cyclical industries selling non-discretionary products.
-These traits support recurring cash flows and, as a result, are an excellent match for Decisive's strategic objectives.
+The Company advanced its growth strategy with the acquisition of Marketing Impact in April 2022.
+This acquisition (as described under "Acquisitions" in this MD&A) is the first completed by Decisive since 2019.
+Thus, it is an important milestone in executing on Decisive's buy, build, and hold business model and demonstrates the Company's ongoing commitment to its shareholders continue to to grow the business through acquisition.